This research-based article details the factors to consider when choosing the segment duration for DASH or HLS.

 Longer keyframe intervals typically result in higher video quality because keyframes, which are encoded without reference to any other frame, are the least efficient frame.
 However, the difference is actually pretty modest for most files as you can see in Figure 1 which shows the PSNR values for 1080p files encoded at the same target bitrate (which varied by file) using the keyframe intervals shown on the bottom.

-The test video Big Buck Bunny showed the largest PSNR difference between keyframe intervals of one and twenty seconds, but the quality difference was only 2.4% in total.
+The test video Big Buck Bunny showed the largest PSNR difference between keyframe intervals of one and ten seconds, but the quality difference was only 5.57% in total (see table below).
 Most other videos showed much less differential, with the bulk of the difference recouped when switching from one second to two seconds.
-Beyond two seconds, the improvement slope flattened out, and it’s impossible to believe that the quality difference between two and twenty seconds would be noticeable to even the most discriminating viewer.
+Beyond two seconds, the improvement slope flattened out, and it’s impossible to believe that the quality difference between two and ten seconds would be noticeable to even the most discriminating viewer.
 The bottom line is that any keyframe interval beyond two seconds will deliver equivalent quality in the eye of the viewer.

 2. Segment size affects throughput differently with persistent and non-persistent connections.

 Here we look to research performed by friend and colleague Stefan Lederer, CEO and CO-Founder of bitmovin, who runs an online video platform and distributes a highly-regarded HTML5 player.
 In his blog post, Optimal Adaptive Streaming Formats MPEG-DASH & HLS Segment Length, Stefan first presented results similar to those shown above that detail how keyframe interval impacts quality.
 Then he focused on how segment length impacts network throughput.